Celtic boosted by return of key trio for semi-final

 "All three boys have missed a bit recently and are itching to get involved", Postecoglou said.

 "It's hugely beneficial for us as a group.
-Even training this week has gone up a level because we have three more quality players have joined in training.
+Even training this week has gone up a level because we have three more quality players who have joined in training.

 "It certainly helps, not just with the starting XI, but the ability to then go to the bench and impact the game.
 We obviously have training to go on Saturday and they need to get through that, but they have had a strong week of training and I am really pleased they are available."